pgpkg/pgpkg/docs/index.md

   from being able to access data outside their own schema, but this is not yet done.
 Don't install packages you haven't personally audited.
-* schema relocation. pgpkg uses Postgres' own parser, so it's probably feasible, but it will most likely be quite complex.
+* schema relocation. pgpkg uses Postgres' own parser, so it's probably feasible, but it will most likely be complex.
+An alternative might be to use search_path in functions, which could simply include the schema of any dependencies, making scripts fully relocatable... hmm.
 * File locations.
 One goal of pgpkg is to allow SQL procedures to appear in your source tree next to your Go or Java code.
 But that hasn't happened yet.